Stop Wasting Time and Money: Paper Invoices Prevent Accounts Payable Efficiency

 Roughly put, 20% of your suppliers send 80% of the invoices you receive.
 Easy and effective onboarding process is the key to reaching a sufficient supplier base and getting them to send you e-invoices.
 Once your top suppliers are onboarded, you can focus on the rest of your suppliers.
 Active onboarding takes a lot of effort – good service providers offer supplier onboarding as a service.

 Moving to e-invoicing is a good start to improving your Accounts Payable efficiency – although it's not enough.
 To achieve the maximum benefits, you need to harmonize, centralize, automate, and optimize your entire invoice receiving and handling process.
-If you want to learn more on the topic, why don’t you join my colleague in a webinar where he’ll walk you through the basics of improving the Accounts Payable process.
+If you want to learn more on the topic, why don’t you watch a recording of our webinar where my colleague walks you through the basics of improving the Accounts Payable process.